The H4 visa is a popular category for those looking to accompany or join their loved ones in the States.

 The H4 visa will allow eligible dependants to live in the United States for the same duration as the primary visa-holder.
 This is because the length of stay for H4 visa-holders is directly linked to that of the nonimmigrant worker with permission under H classification.
 For example, if the H nonimmigrant has permission to work in the US for 3 years, then the dependant of that person will be granted permission to live in the States for 3 years.
 Equally, if the primary visa-holder makes an application to extend their stay, the H4 visa-holder can also apply for an extension in line with that of the principal applicant.

-However, when it comes to undertaking employment, only certain dependent spouses of H1B nonimmigrants will be eligible to work in the US, ie; where the H1B nonimmigrant has already started the process of seeking employment-based lawful permanent resident status.
-The H4 spouse must apply for, and have been granted, an employment authorisation document (EAD) by filing Form I-765 (Application for Employment Authorization) from US Citizenship and Immigration Services (USCIS) in order to work lawfully in the US.
+Only certain dependent spouses of H1B nonimmigrants will be eligible to work in the US, ie; where the H1B nonimmigrant has already started the process of seeking employment-based lawful permanent resident status.
+The H4 spouse must apply for, and have been granted, an employment authorization document (EAD) by filing Form I-765 (Application for Employment Authorization) from US Citizenship and Immigration Services (USCIS) in order to work lawfully in the US.

 The process to apply for an H4 visa will depend on whether the applicant is applying from overseas or from within the US.
 A dependant can apply for an H4 visa at the same time as the principal applicant.
 An application can also be made separately, at a later date, to join the primary H1B visa-holder or to switch from a different nonimmigrant classification.